 Enabled Channels

-The Enabled channels table shows the engagement channels to be used in campaigns and Live Chat.
+The Enabled channels table shows the engagement channels to be used in broadcasts and automations, and Live Chat.
 That is, this table provides a quick overview of the communication channels you can use.
 Additionally, it enables you to see each sender number linked to a particular channel.

 The table consists of six columns:

-ID: The sender number for delivery channels is a unique identifier assigned to a specific messaging channel, such as SMS, Email, Push, or WhatsApp.
+• ID: The sender number for delivery channels is a unique identifier assigned to a specific messaging channel, such as SMS, Email, or WhatsApp.

 For SMS, the sender numbers are used numerically to identify the origin of text messages sent to mobile devices.
 Here are the common types of sender numbers used for SMS:

-- Short Codes: These are 5 to 6 digit numbers, often used for bulk messaging and marketing campaigns due to their ease of recall.
+1. Short Codes: These are 5 to 6-digit numbers, often used for bulk broadcasts and marketing automations due to their ease of recall.

 For Email, it is the email address from which an email is sent